brainshahriar/CBT_TASK/README.md

 5. DB configuration generate automatically in your local MongoDB.You can see your database with name: Cbt_Question in your mongdb connect port (mongodb://localhost:27017) at MongoDB compass (DB Setup )

+# How to check

+1. Click to As Super Admin tab then create some technologies
+2. After create technology then click to Home tab and create some question.
+3. After that you can create question set as principal test setter or as sub person

 # npm start

 1.To run frontend